tldr-pages/tldr-maintenance/README.md

 The metrics are defined in [`metrics.tsv`](scripts/metrics.tsv), which is used by all scripts.
 Every metric is calculated per language, the results are written to `check-pages/<metric>.txt` (English) and `check-pages.<language>/<metric>.txt`.
+Empty results are removed.
 Some metrics don't apply to English, since they compare a translated page with the English page.

 - **Inconsistent filename(s)** (`inconsistent-filenames`)
   A filename is inconsistent when it doesn't match the title (`# ...`) of the page, checked by [`wrong-filename.py`](https://github.com/tldr-pages/tldr/blob/main/scripts/wrong-filename.py).